-Sevilla, País Vasco, Valencia, Zaragoza, and other locations.
+Barcelona, Málaga, Sevilla, Mallorca (Balearic Islands), País Vasco, Asturias, Valencia and other places.

 STUDENTS MUST ATTEND ALL EXCURSIONS.
 Excursions are a key part of the Spanish study abroad experience.
 They offer the opportunity to fully immerse oneself in Spain's cultural diversity and learn about the history, customs, cuisine and art of every region of the country.
 Therefore, HCAYS expects all students to participate actively in our trips.
 If you are not able to attend one of the excursions, you must pay 200 Euros to cover the expenses caused by your absence.
 If you arrive late to an excursion, it is your responsibility to reach the destination on your own to join the group.